mtosic03/rule-compression-system/README.md

 Rules are grouped based on the exact predicates they use, regardless of how those predicates are combined.
 From each group, only the rule with the highest score (coverage × precision) is kept.

 Rule Scoring and Ranking
-The final set of non-redundant rules is ranked using an adjusted score:
+The final set of non-redundant rules is ranked using an adjusted score:     adjusted_score = (coverage × precision) / √complexity

+This formula favors rules that:
+- Have high coverage of old donors
+- Have high precision (few false positives)
+- Are relatively simple (fewer predicates)

+The program expects:
+- `dataset.tsv`: Tab-separated file containing donor data
+- `rules.txt`: Text file with rules, one per line

+It produces:
+- `rules_compressed.txt`: Compressed set of rules